| Our Ironic President, Ironically

 the occasional aggressive probe.
 And, oh yes, the Pakistani do

 have the atomic bomb and the means to deliver it.
+Speaking of which, Mr. President, it seems

 that the missile technology the Pakistanis have was traded by